sandrosdj/filtrAPI-Client/README.md

 - `$this->apps();`
   This will let us know that you want to know the current users whitelist items.
 You'll get application identifiers.
+- `$filtr->getUserData(ID or Array of IDs)`
+  This will let us load userdata from an ID or an Array of IDs.
+In case of a single ID it will return a normal user data object.
+In case of multiple IDs the user data will be the child object of the user ID object.

 #### Now you're basically ready to use Filtr. as an authentication system.
 Hurray!
 I recommend you to try every option out.
 I'm sure you'll find a lot of useful usecases.